DAY 6-25: Exploring the Russian High Arctic, Siberian Coast, and Russian Far East

 In keeping with the nature of an expedition, our day-by-day itinerary will be flexible.
-We’ll take full advantage of the extensive experience of our captain, crew, and staff as well as of our technological resources and ice-strengthened ship to chart a course around impenetrable ice, through one of the most remote regions on Earth, and toward once-in-a-lifetime sightings of the Arctic’s abundant wildlife.
+We’ll utilize the extensive experience of our captain and crew, as well as of our technological resources and ice-strengthened ship, to chart a course around impenetrable ice, through one of the most remote regions on Earth, and toward once-in-a-lifetime sightings of the Arctic’s abundant wildlife.
 During our time at sea, enjoy the ship amenities and hear lectures from our naturalists.
 Listed below are some of the stops that we plan to make during our expedition.

 Franz Josef Land